-Actually, these are sponge cakes, called “Ningyo Yaki (人形焼)”, modeled after the faces of some characters and are famous as a Tokyo souvenir.
+These are sponge cakes called “Ningyo Yaki (人形焼)” modeled after the faces of some characters and are famous as a Tokyo souvenir.

 Ningyo Yaki (人形焼)

-Once removing the plastic wrappers, you can clearly see the outline of the face.
-These are a traditional Japanese confection called “Ningyo Yaki (人形焼)”.
+When removing the plastic wrapper, you can clearly see the outline of the face.
+These are a wagashi sweet called “Ningyo Yaki (人形焼)”.

-“Ningyo (人形)” literally means “doll” in Japanese, while the suffix “Yaki (焼)” stands for the cooking method “bake”.
+In its name, “Ningyo (人形)” means “doll” in Japanese, while the suffix “Yaki (焼)” stands for the cooking method “bake”.

-Meanwhile, similar to Ningyo Yaki, the traditional Japanese pancake, “Taiyaki (たい焼き)” also has an Anko filling.
-It can actually be made with the same ingredients as Ningyo Yaki but is definitely shaped like the red sea bream that the word “Tai (鯛)” means.
+The cake actually can be made with the same ingredients as Ningyo Yaki, but it is definitely shaped like the red sea bream “Tai (鯛)”.

-If you have a plan to visit Asakusa in Tokyo for sightseeing and stop by “Sensoji (浅草寺)”, the oldest temple in Tokyo, you will see some shops in the precincts baking Ningyo Yaki.
+If you have a plan to visit Asakusa and stop by “Sensoji (浅草寺)”, the oldest temple in Tokyo, you will see some shops in the precincts baking Ningyo Yaki.

-Actually, Ningyo Yaki is known as one of the specialty foods of Asakusa, together with “Kaminari Okoshi (雷おこし)“.
+The cake is known as one of the specialties of Asakusa where it is as popular as “Kaminari Okoshi (雷おこし)“.

-Since Ningyo Yaki originated in Ningyo-Cho, Nihonbashi, Tokyo, the character-shaped sponge cake is one of the traditional sweets that Tokyo prides itself on.
+Originated in Ningyo-Cho, Nihonbashi, Ningyo Yaki is one of the sweets that Tokyo prides itself on.

-Therefore, you can find Ningyo Yaki in various places in Tokyo like souvenir shops in train stations.
+Therefore, you can find it in various places in Tokyo, including Ningyo-Cho, Asakusa, and souvenir shops in train stations.